 Another classic indication for using isoproterenol is in heart transplant patients.
-These patients often times require a direct adrenergic agonist to modulate their heart rate as their donor hearts are denervated.
+These patients often require a direct adrenergic agonist to modulate their heart rate as donor hearts are denervated.
 In my practice in both the ICU and OR settings, I use alternatives like dobutamine and epinephrine to achieve many of the same adrenergic/hemodynamic goals as isoproterenol for much cheaper.
-Understanding the mixture of adrenergic receptor agonism conferred by these medications either as sole agents or in combination is a pivotal part of hemodynamic management in acute care medicine.
+Understanding the mixture of adrenergic receptor agonism conferred by these medications either as sole agents or combined is a pivotal part of hemodynamic management in acute care medicine.

 Drop me a comment below with questions! 🙂